Department of Computer Science

 Prereqs: Instructor permission

-Directed study courses in the subject are offered to allow students to earn academic credit for independent but guided study.
-Directed study courses are often offered to support students in the acquisition of prerequisite knowledge and skills or in the acquisition of knowledge and skills not usually covered by permanent courses.
+Credit arranged.
+Graduate-level directed study courses in the subject are offered to allow students to earn academic credit for independent but guided study.
+Graduate-level directed study courses are often offered to support students in (a) the acquisition of needed prerequisite knowledge and skills; (b) the acquisition of knowledge and skills not usually covered by permanent courses; or (c) the conduct of research not directly related to a graduate project, thesis, or dissertation.
 Directed study courses have course objectives, topics, learning outcomes, and required academic activities and deliverables that are specific to each course and section offering.

 Prereqs: Instructor permission

 This course introduces graduate students to approaches, methods, techniques, tools, and legal and ethical rules and regulations for planning, designing, performing, evaluating, and reporting computer science and cybersecurity research and results.
-In this course, students should gain the needed knowledge and skills to be able to: (1) Identify appropriate publication venues and adequately perform related literature searches; (2) Critically read and interpret related research questions, methods, experiments, and results; (3) Develop a scientific research question; (4) Develop a research plan with corresponding research hypothesis and hypothesis testing experiments; (5) Analyze research experiment results; (6) Present research and results to a variety of audiences in written and oral form; (7) Identify applicable laws, such as human subjects research and conflicts of interest regulations, and ethical and non-ethical behaviors in the conduct of research.
+In this course, students should gain the needed knowledge and skills to be able to: (1) identify appropriate publication venues and adequately perform related literature searches; (2) critically read and interpret related research questions, methods, experiments, and results; (3) develop a scientific research question; (4) develop a research plan with corresponding research hypothesis and hypothesis testing experiments; (5) analyze research experiment results; (6) present research and results to a variety of audiences in written and oral form; (7) identify applicable laws, such as human subjects research and conflicts of interest regulations, and ethical and non-ethical behaviors in the conduct of research.
+Typically Offered: Fall.

 This course covers modern procedures, techniques, and best practices for digital forensic data acquisition, analysis, and case building.
 Covered topics and knowledge areas include (a) Applicable laws, policies, rules, procedures and best practices, and selected digital forensics techniques and tools (DFS); (b) Processes, techniques, tools, and best practices for static digital forensic data acquisition, analysis, and reporting from different host systems (HOF) and raw media (MEF).
 At the end of this course, students should have the knowledge, skills, and abilities to be able to appropriately prepare, perform, and record digital forensic investigation tasks on a selected set of media and hosts, of varied types.
 This including knowledge, skills, and abilities to: (1) Identify and describe applicable laws, policies, procedures, and static acquisition and analysis techniques and best practices for digital forensic investigations; (2) Identify the appropriate tools for a given forensic task on a given type of media, host, or image; and (3) Select and successfully use a variety of digital forensic tools for acquiring, analyzing, and recording case information.
 Hands-on and/or laboratory work is an essential component in this course.
 Significant additional work and performance required for graduate-level credit.
 Typically Offered: Fall.

 This course covers theory, approaches, techniques, and best practices for (a) Secure and resilient system and network architectures (IAA); (b) Cybersecurity compliance (IAC); (c) Cybersecurity standards (IAS); and (d) Security risk analysis (SRA).
-At the end of this course, given examples of cyber system models and scenarios, architectures, and implementations of different types and of varied complexity, students should have the knowledge, skills, and abilities to be able to: (1) Understand organizational and/or cyber-system requirements, architecture, design, and implementation; (2) Describe and analyze the system with appropriate detail; (3) Develop a threat model; (4) Identify potential vulnerabilities; (5) Identify appropriate risk analysis processes and standards; (6) Perform risk analysis and assessment; (7) Identify, evaluate, design, apply, and document security and resiliency enhancements and risk removal or mitigation approaches, tasks, and security controls.
+At the end of this course, given examples of cyber system models and scenarios, architectures, and implementations of different types and of varied complexity, students should have the knowledge, skills, and abilities to be able to: (1) understand organizational and/or cyber-system requirements, architecture, design, and implementation; (2) describe and analyze the system with appropriate detail; (3) develop a threat model; (4) identify potential vulnerabilities; (5) identify appropriate risk analysis processes and standards; (6) perform risk analysis and assessment; (7) identify, evaluate, design, apply, and document security and resiliency enhancements and risk removal or mitigation approaches, tasks, and security controls.
 Such approaches, tasks, and controls including a combination of the following types: organizational, policy, technical, human factors, processes, protocols, techniques, and documents as appropriate.
+Typically Offered: Spring.

 Prereqs: Graduate standing and Instructor permission